6 Lifestyle Changes That Will Help You Pay off Debt

 1. Drop a Vehicle

-Having your own car makes life so much easier, but the cost of owning a vehicle is significant.
+Having your car makes life so much easier, but the cost of owning a vehicle is high.
 Becoming a one-car household—or even a no-car single person—may not be as difficult to manage as you think.
 If anyone in the household works from home (or close), one could drive while the other walks, bikes, or uses ride-sharing or public transportation to get around.

 Getting rid of a vehicle will drastically reduce your transportation costs.
 There is also the added benefit of exercise if you choose to walk or ride a bike.
 Perhaps you can even cancel your gym membership.
 Even if you can't drop a vehicle, you might still be able to downsize.
 Consider selling or trading for a less expensive or more fuel-efficient model.